 Efforts to promote the effective day-to-day operational management of the freeway and arterial road systems and transit facilities are important to making the best use of existing transportation investments.
-DRCOG supports approaches that make use of the roadways and transit facilities more efficient, including programs for incident management and intelligent transportation systems.
-DRCOG supports efforts that improve or expand real-time traveler information.
+DRCOG supports approaches that make use of the roadways and transit facilities more efficient, including collaborative programs for incident management and intelligent transportation systems.
+DRCOG supports efforts that improve or expand situational awareness for transportation operators and supports their ability to both effectively manage transportation systems and distribute real-time traveler information.

 DRCOG's board-adopted Metro Vision plan includes a safety performance measure to reduce the number of traffic fatalities to fewer than 100 annually by 2040.
 Additionally, the board will focus its investments in the next Transportation Improvement Program on improving the safety and security of the transportation system.
 DRCOG supports efforts to improve the safety of the traveling public - drivers, transit riders, pedestrians and bicyclists.
 DRCOG supports educational, enforcement and engineering approaches that enhance safety to reduce crashes, serious injuries and fatalities.
-These include approaches to optimize the multimodal transportation system to improve the safe and reliable flow of people and goods such as incident management, safety education and awareness, driver safety measures and other measures proven to enhance safety.
+These include approaches to optimize the multimodal transportation system to improve the safe and reliable flow of people and goods such as incident management, safety education and awareness, driver safety measures and other measures proved to enhance safety.

-Transportation and older adults and persons with disabilities
+Transportation for older adults and vulnerable populations

-Access to transportation is critical for older adults and persons with disabilities, particularly to obtain health care, food and to avoid isolation.
-DRCOG promotes the concept of regional cooperation and coordination among counties and local service providers to most effectively use the limited resources available for transportation for older adults and persons with disabilities.
+Access to transportation is critical for older adults and individuals with disabilities, low incomes, veterans and other vulnerable populations.
+Transportation allows them to obtain health care, food and to maintain and increase social, family and other life-sustaining relationships.
+DRCOG promotes the concept of regional cooperation and coordination among counties and local service providers to most effectively use the limited resources available for transportation for older adults and other vulnerable populations.
 DRCOG supports the following: